inna-vogel/crawl_artwork_images_dataset/README.md

 The website is a collaboration between over 3,200 British institutions.

-1. All URLs from the webpage: https://artuk.org/ are crawled and stores in .txt file.
+1. All URLs from the webpage: the website https://artuk.org/ was crawled and the URLs stored in .txt file.
 2. Script ro crawl URLs from webpage.
 3. Scrips to crawl images from the website.